Gump Worsley: Career

-Later in the season, however, the Minnesota North Stars expressed interest in Worsley, and the Canadiens traded him for future considerations.
+Later in the season, however, the Minnesota North Stars expressed interest in Worsley, and the Canadiens traded him for future considerations on February 27, 1970.
 He starred with Minnesota for most of the following five years; his best season with the team was 1972, when he came second in the league with a 2.12 goals-against average and was named to play in the 25th National Hockey League All-Star Game.
 He retired after the 1973–74 season at the age of 44.
 Worsley was the second goaltender to win 300 games and lose 300 games, after Harry Lumley.

 Worsley was known for his wry sense of humour and various eccentricities.
 Early in his career with the lacklustre Rangers, regularly facing 40 to 50 shots a night, he was asked: "Which team gives you the most trouble?"
 His reply: "The New York Rangers."
 Accused by Rangers' coach Phil Watson of having a beer belly, he replied, "Just goes to show you what he knows.
 I only drink Johnnie Walker Red."

 Worsley refused to wear a mask long after almost all other goaltenders adopted one.
 He was the second-to-last professional hockey goaltender to play without a mask; Andy Brown of the WHA's Indianapolis Racers was the last.
 Worsley finally put one on in the last six games of his career.
 Asked why he never wore a mask, Worsley told reporters: "My face is my mask."

 Worsley was also well known for his fear of flying.
 On November 25, 1968, en route to Los Angeles, he suffered a nervous breakdown after a rough flight from Montreal's Dorval Airport to Chicago.
 It has been reported that a stewardess upon landing came over the PA system and said that if passengers wished to claim refunds for drycleaning they should submit receipts.
 Worsley is reported to have quipped, "Does that include underwear?"
 Later, he received psychiatric treatment and missed action.
 It is said upon emerging from retirement to play for the North Stars he was assured, as Minnesota was in the middle of the continent, the team travelled less than any other in the league.